-Eligibility terms YIG:
+Eligibility terms YIG

-- The YIG consists of a hypothesis-driven research question and has a defined duration aa well as defined final analyses in which the hypothesis is confirmed or rejected. - The project leader has to initiate an independent line of research. - The project leader holds a PhD degree at the start of the project. - The project leader needs to be employed on the project for a minimum of 0.5 FTE each year during the term of the project. - The project leader is eligible to submit a YIG project proposal if the call deadline is within five years after obtaining his/her PhD degree.
+- The YIG consists of a hypothesis-driven research question and has a defined duration as well as defined final analyses in which the hypothesis is confirmed or rejected. - The project leader has to initiate an independent line of research. - The project leader holds a PhD degree at the start of the project. - The project leader needs to be employed on the project for a minimum of 0.5 FTE each year during the term of the project. - The project leader is eligible to submit a YIG project proposal if the call deadline is within five years after obtaining his/her PhD degree.
 Possible exceptions are: - An extension with the time spent on study/training to become a clinical/medical doctor after obtaining a PhD; - An extension with a maximum of two years in case of any valid reason, e.g. in case of parental leave.
 This valid reason must be substantiated with official documents at the latest six weeks before the call deadline.
 If KWF considers the reason to be valid, an extension will only be granted for the upcoming call.

 Exceptions are only possible after written approval by KWF.
+However, these need to be requested at least six weeks before the call deadline.

-4.1.3 Unique High Risk project
+3.1.3.
+Unique High Risk project

-The funding type Unique High Risk project (UHR) provides the possibility to perform short-term preparatory work to determine whether a not yet fully crystallised idea offers viable opportunities.
-This type of funding is to validate innovative ideas, to realise preliminary work and is meant for non- existing lines of research on a mostly theoretical basis, but with high potential for breakthroughs in science.
-Therefore the project leader is an experienced scientist in the specific area to ensure pilot experiments will be undertaken efficiently.
+The funding type Unique High Risk project (UHR) provides the possibility to perform short-term preparatory work to determine whether a not yet fully crystallized idea offers viable opportunities.
+This type of funding is to validate innovative ideas, to realize preliminary work and is meant for non-existing lines of research on a mostly theoretical basis, but with high potential for breakthroughs in science.
+Therefore, the project leader is an experienced scientist in the specific area to ensure pilot experiments will be undertaken efficiently.